-National Office Staff
+National Office & Staff

-Patti Phillips, Chief Executive Officer
+Patti Phillips /// Chief Executive Officer

-Earlier in her career, Phillips worked for the NCAA as the CHAMPS/Life Skills Program Coordinator, where her primary duties included planning, organizing and implementing three national conferences per year.
-She was involved in leadership training, programming and curriculum writing for the Life Skills program.
+Earlier in her career, Patti worked for the NCAA (in Kansas City) as the CHAMPS/Life Skills Program Coordinator, where her primary duties included planning, organizing, and implementing three national conferences per year.
+She was involved in leadership training, programming, and curriculum writing for the Life Skills program.

-She received her degree with honors from Baker University and earned her master’s in athletic administration and sport psychology from the University of Kansas.
+She received her degree with honors from Baker University and earned her Master’s in Athletic Administration and Sport Psychology from the University of Kansas.

 Follow Patti on Twitter: @PattiPhillips10

-Ashley Broockerd, Director of National Events
+Ashley Broockerd /// Director of National Events

-Ashley Broockerd joined the NACWAA team as the Director of National Events in August 2010.
-Broockerd previously served as Assistant Director at the Women’s Intersport Network for Kansas City (WIN for KC) since August 2007.
-While at WIN for KC, she was responsible for the planning and execution of all WIN events, including The Women’s Sports Awards Celebration, an annual sell-out and one of the largest luncheons in Kansas City; the WIN for KC Women’s Triathlon, the largest all-women’s race in the Midwest; Camp WIN, a week-long girls sport day camp and also an annual sell-out; and various programs surrounding the Big 12 Conference Women’s Basketball Championship.
+Prior to her time at NACWAA, Broockerd previously served as Assistant Director at the Women’s Intersport Network for Kansas City (WIN for KC), an organization under the Kansas City Sports Commission & Foundation, since August 2007.
+While at WIN for KC, she was responsible for the planning and execution of all WIN events, including The Women’s Sports Awards Celebration, an annual sell-out and one of the largest luncheons in Kansas City; the WIN for KC Women’s Triathlon, the largest all-women’s race in the Midwest; Camp WIN, a week-long girls sport day camp; and various programs surrounding the Big 12 Conference Women’s Basketball Championship.

-Shannon Myers, Director of Membership & Educational Programming
+Shannon Myers /// Director of Membership Engagement

 Prior to joining NACWAA, Myers served as assistant general manager and team member of magicJack, a Women’s Professional Soccer (WPS) club based in Boca Raton, Fla.
 Myers also held the position of public relations chair within the player’s union (WPSPU).
 Previously, Myers served as team manager and player for the New Jersey-based national champion WPS team Sky Blue FC during the league’s inaugural season in 2009 and again in 2010.